aspose-pdf/Aspose.PDF-Documentation/net/showcases/render-table-using-framework-model-as-data-source/_index.md

 The Data Annotations attributes are often used to describe models and help us to create the table.
 Therefore, the following table generation algorithm was chosen for ImportEntityList:

-* lines 12-18: build a header row and add header cells according to the rule "If the DisplayAttribute is present, then take its value otherwise take the property name"
+* lines 12-18: build a header row and add header cells according to the rule "If the DisplayAttribute is present, then take its value otherwise take the property name".
-* lines 50-53: build the data rows and add row cells according to the rule "If the attribute DataTypeAttribute is defined, then we check whether we need to make additional design settings for it, and otherwise just convert data to string and add to the cell;"
+* lines 50-53: build the data rows and add row cells according to the rule "If the attribute DataTypeAttribute is defined, then we check whether we need to make additional design settings for it, and otherwise just convert data to string and add to the cell;".

 In this example, additional customizations were made for DataType.Currency (lines 32-34) and DataType.Date (lines 35-43), but you can add others if necessary.
 The algorithm of the ImportGroupedData method is almost the same as the previous one.
 An additional GroupViewModel class is used, to store the grouped data.